 In carrying out the nondiscrimination policy of the School of Nursing and Health Professions with regards to students and applicants with disabilities, the School will endeavor to make reasonable modifications and otherwise reasonably accommodate students and applicants with disabilities.
-Students with disabilities should consider their ability to meet the above qualifications with reasonable accommodation.
+Students with disabilities should consider their ability to meet the previously listed qualifications with reasonable accommodation.
 Any requests for accommodation will be evaluated by nursing faculty, with representation from outside the USF School of Nursing and Health Professions as appropriate.

 As health conscious role models, nurses, student nurses, and other health care providers must practice preventive health behaviors.
 Therefore, the School of Nursing and Health Professions expects certain health promotion and prevention activities of students.